flightaware/tohil/README.md

  - make
  - sudo make install

-We're using distutils to build the python module, so the Makefile.in/Makefile is basically doing
+We're using setuptools to build the python module, so the Makefile.in/Makefile is basically doing

 ```
 python3 setup.py build
 python3 setup.py install
 ```

-to build and installing the python module
+...to build and install the python module.

 Now try it out: